krisneuharth/tip-bof-2013/README.md

 "Your Tests May Be Lying To You"
 ====================================

-A talk I plan on giving at PyCon TIP-BOF 2013.
+A talk about extending Mock to be given at PyCon TIP-BOF 2013.